I'm re-editing my first two books. I've republished the first one, so if you've purchased it, you'll want to download the updated version.

 Unwilling to let him linger so near unchecked, she stepped forward, the space between them suffocating.
 Turning to face him, she found his expression unreadable—impassive, detached, as if he hadn’t just stolen the breath from her lungs.

-His gaze flicked to hers, piercing and deliberate, stripping away her composure.
+A flick of his gaze caught hers—piercing, magnetic—stripping away her composure.
 It was as if he could see straight through her, unearthing the very thoughts she fought to bury.

-Adeline studied him, unease coiling in her chest.
+Unease coiled in her chest as she studied him.
 She’d heard the rumors—the murmurs of a man who thrived on indulgence, a scoundrel who toyed with convention like a game.
 His effortless stride, the practiced charm in his voice, the way he owned every space he entered—it all pointed to a man who cared little for society’s rules.
 No sensible woman would fall for a man like him.
 She reminded herself of that fact, forcing down the flicker of intrigue.
-He sought out widows—so why was he here, searching for a wife?
+The rumor was he sought out blushing brides—so why was he here, searching for a wife?

 A beat of silence stretched between them before Adrian’s voice broke through, deep and steady, the weight of it sending a ripple of tension down her spine.
 “What type of play do you think I would be taking your friend to?”